-Capital Redeployment Cycle Time ("CRCT") is broadly a measure of how long it will take for a dollar of NYGB funding to be returned from one investment and become available to reinvest in a new one.
+Capital Redeployment Cycle Time ("CRCT") is broadly a measure of how long it will take for a dollar of NYGB capital to be returned from one investment and become available to reinvest in a new one.
 CRCT will vary by the expected weighted average term remaining of each investment in the Investment Portfolio as calculated at a point-in-time.

-The CRCT of NYGB's Current Portfolio, as of March 31, 2020, was 4.3 years.
-This reflects continuing progress towards an expected mobilization ratio of Total Project Costs to NYGB funds of 8:1, manifesting in \$8.0 billion of clean energy and sustainable infrastructure projects mobilized in NYS by NYGB activity by the end of the CEF term in December 2025.
+The CRCT of NYGB's Current Portfolio, as of March 31, 2021, was 5.6 years.
+10 This result is driven by NYGB's growing Current Portfolio, including the addition of several large transactions with long tenors.
+This result reflects continuing progress towards an expected mobilization ratio of Total Project Costs to NYGB funds of 8:1, manifesting in \$8.0 billion of clean energy and sustainable infrastructure projects mobilized in NYS by NYGB activity by the end of the CEF term in December 2025.